JupiterOne-Archives/docs-old/guides/tutorial-j1ql.md

     trigger._type, trigger.displayName, trigger.arn, trigger.webLink, function.functionName, function.arn, function.webLink
 ```

-Are the lambda functions with access to resources in a VPC?
+Are there lambda functions with access to resources in a VPC?

 ```j1ql
 Find aws_lambda_function that has aws_vpc return tree